 Senior Partner Peter T. Crean and Senior Associates Emma B. Glazer and Nicole S. Barresi won on summary judgment on behalf of our ENT client physician before Judge Rakower in New York County.

-Our expert otolaryngologist opined that the patient was an appropriate surgical technique, there were no findings intraoperatively that increased the patient’s risk of complications, and he was appropriately consented for surgery.
-In addition, she also opined that there was no actual evidence of dysphagia or weight loss.
-In fact, the patient was overweight preoperatively and maintained a normal BMI postoperatively.
-She also opined that his swallowing difficulties were anatomically found to be throughout the throat, not just in the operative site, and so were more likely attributable to his uncontrolled acid reflux.
+Our expert otolaryngologist opined that the patient was an appropriate surgical technique, there were no findings intraoperatively that increased the risk of complications, and he was appropriately consented.
+In addition, there was no actual of dysphagia or weight loss.
+She also opined that his swallowing difficulties were more likely attributable to his underlying medical history.

 Interestingly, plaintiff opposed the motion solely on the basis of informed consent.
-He did not provide any expert commentary regarding the malpractice cause of action, including that the surgery was improperly performed or any opinion as to how the surgery caused the plaintiff’s claimed injuries.
-His expert opined solely that our doctor did not adequately emphasize the risk of swallowing difficulties and that surgery could have been avoided by using CPAP.
+He did not provide any expert commentary regarding the malpractice cause of action.

-In Reply, we argued that plaintiff failed to meet his burden to defeat summary judgment.
-We argued that opposition had several defects insufficient to overcome our motion, including that his expert did not adequately address causation and that plaintiff’s expert did not comply with PHL 2805-d, requiring expert commentary on what a “reasonably prudent person” would have decided with the information provided by the physician.
-We also emphasized that the plaintiff was in fact adequately advised of the alternative of CPAP, as evident in the contemporaneous medical records, deposition testimony, and outside providers.
+In Reply, we argued that plaintiff failed to meet his burden to defeat summary judgment because his expert did not adequately address causation and that plaintiff’s expert did not comply with PHL 2805-d, requiring expert commentary on what a “reasonably prudent person” would have decided.